opportus/object-mapper/README.md

 -   A public *getter* having for name `'get'.ucfirst($targetPointName)` and requiring no argument ([`MethodStaticSourcePoint`](https://github.com/opportus/object-mapper/blob/master/src/Point/MethodStaticSourcePoint.php))

-#### Custom mapping
+#### Custom automatic mapping

 The default `StaticPathFinder` strategy presented above implements a specific mapping logic.
-In order for a *pathfinder* to generically map differently typed objects, it has to follow a certain convention.
-You can map differently typed objects generically only accordingly to this convention.
+In order for a *pathfinder* to generically map differently typed objects, it has to follow a certain convention, de facto established by itself.
+You can map generically differently typed objects only accordingly to this convention.

 `PathFinderInterface` allows implementing custom mapping logic...

-You can try to extract from your domain *control patterns* over your objects.
-Implement then each of theses patterns as a type of `PathFinderInterface`.
+Implement each of your domain's *object mapping patterns* as a subtype of `PathFinderInterface`.
 Doing so effectively, you will decouple these objects from your codebase...
-Indeed, when the controled objects change, the control won't.
-Such generic controls are very powerful.
-Later, we will see how to leverage furthermore this solution by combining this concept with another one.
+Indeed, when the mapped objects change, the mapping won't.
+This is very powerful.

 For concrete example of how to implement `PathFinderInterface`, refer to the default [`StaticPathFinder`](https://github.com/opportus/object-mapper/blob/master/src/PathFinder/StaticPathFinder.php)